+Intel(R) TXT

-Intel(R) TXT Enables you to set the Intel Trusted Execution Technology (TXT) option.
-To enable the Intel TXT option,
+Enables you to set the Intel Trusted Execution Technology (TXT) option.
+To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
+This option is set to Off by default.

+Power Button

-Power Button Enables you to set the power button on the front of the system.
+Enables you to set the power button on the front of the system.
 This option is set to Enabled by default.

-AC Power Recovery Sets how the system behaves after AC power is restored to the system.
+AC Power Recovery

+Sets how the system behaves after AC power is restored to the system.
 This option is set to Last by default.

-AC Power Recovery Enables you to set the time that the system should take to power up after AC power is restored to the system.
+AC Power Recovery Delay

+Enables you to set the time that the system should take to turn on after AC power is restored to the system.
+This